costs-to-expect/api/README.md

 * Successful DELETE requests will return a 204.
 * Non 2xx results will return an object with a message field and optionally a fields array, in the case of a validation error, 422, the fields array will contain the validation errors.

+### Caching

+We include local level caching in the API, as time goes on we will move towards conditional caching, specifically including an Etag header and return a 304 if necessary.

+The TTL for the cache types is a below.
+As expected, caches will be invalidated if the API detects a change.

+- Item types: One year
+- Resource types: One week
+- Partial transfers: One week
+- Transfers: One week
+- Permitted users: One month
+- Categories: One month
+- Subcategories: One month
+- Resources: One week
+- Items: One day
+- Item categories: One week
+- Item subcategories: One week

 ## Headers